 🧡 Ongoing growing costs to support the care of our foster children in residential care, who were impacted by the Eaton Fire, to stay safe.
 Any support is appreciated.

-🧡 Fund expenses associated in ensuring the continuation of agency programs and operations at our Altadena and Pasadena facilities.
+🧡 Fund expenses associated in ensuring the continuation of agency programs and operations.

 Thank you for helping our foster children, families and 5A community safe in our recovery.
 And our heart goes out to all of you.